DHS shuts county assistance offices, urges use of online resources

-The Pennsylvania Department of Human Services (DHS) has closed all county assistance offices in Pennsylvania to the public in coordination with Gov. Tom Wolf’s guidance for mitigating the spread of coronavirus.
+The state Department of Human Services has closed all county assistance offices to the public in coordination with Gov. Tom Wolf’s guidance for mitigating the spread of coronavirus.

 In-person business will resume no sooner than April 1.

-Applications for benefits and renewals can be submitted online at www.compass.state.pa.us, and Medicaid can be applied for over the telephone by contacting the Pennsylvania Consumer Service Center at 1-866-550-4355, according to DHS.
+Applications for benefits and renewals can be submitted online at www.compass.state.pa.us, and Medicaid applications can be completed over the telephone by contacting the Pennsylvania Consumer Service Center at 1-866-550-4355, according to DHS.

 Clients can also complete semi-annual renewals and check their benefit statuses through the myCOMPASS PA mobile app.
-Clients who prefer to submit paper documentation can mail documents to their local county assistance office or leave documents in the office’s secure drop box, if available.
+Clients who prefer to submit paper forms can mail documents to their local county assistance offices or leave documents in the office’s secure drop box, if available.

 Clients in every county except Philadelphia County who have questions about their cases can call the Statewide Customer Service Center at 1-877-395-8930.
 DHS noted that call volumes and wait times are likely to be high.